|

 On

-history.
-Last year (2016), Captain Charles Cole of the 74th Fighter
+call sign history.
+Last year (2016), Captain Charles Cole of the 74th

-Squadron (Flying Tigers) had asked his Squadron CO if a history wall for
+Fighter Squadron (Flying Tigers) had asked his Squadron CO if a history wall

 building.
 Permission was granted and Capt.
 Cole started doing some